 2 - What happens when kids become adults?

 When the kids included in a family floater become adults (25 years of age), they can no longer be covered under this floater.
 In this case - they should be moved to an individual policy.

 As you do this, do not reduce the sum insured, as this higher sum insured will be needed for you and your spouse in your older age.
 In fact, if you have the opportunity, upgrade the sum insured as well.

 As an alternative to buying separate health insurance policies for every family member, you can take a family floater - a single policy that will cover all your family members.
-Compared to buying separate individual policies, they can be relatively cheaper, easier to manage, and you can also get a large cover that can be shared across your family.
+Compared to buying large separate individual covers, floaters can be relatively cheaper, easier to manage, and can provide a cover to any member of your family who might need it.

 However, if one member uses the entire cover, no cover would be left for the rest.
 Weigh in all these pros and cons before deciding if a family floater is suitable for you.